Opendoor Reviews: Is It a Good Way to Sell Your Home?

 Opendoor reviews: The bottom line

 Opendoor is a legitimate iBuyer available nationwide in over 50 major markets.
 It can be a convenient alternative to listing on the open market for some sellers.
-Homeowners who want an all-cash offer, to close quickly, or avoid the hassle of traditional real estate transactions may want to explore this option.
+Homeowners who want an all-cash offer, a quick closing, or to avoid the hassle of traditional real estate transactions may want to explore this option.

 However, sellers may be sacrificing profit for convenience.
-For instance, some customers report final cash offers that are below market value (and sometimes significantly below).
-Sellers will also have to pay a 5% service fee, repair costs, and closing costs — further reducing their profit.
+For instance, most customers report final cash offers that are below market value (sometimes dramatically below).
+Sellers will also have to pay a 5% service fee and unitemized — further reducing their profit.

-Sellers who want to maximize their profit may want to explore other options, such as realtors offering competitive low commission rates or specializing in quick sales.
+Sellers who want to maximize their profit may want to explore other options, such as realtors offering lower commission rates or specializing in quick sales